davemorrissey/subsampling-scale-image-view/README.md

 * Handles view resizing and `wrap_content` layout

 #### Limitations
-* `SubsamplingScaleImageView` requires SDK 10 (Gingerbread).
+* Tiling requires SDK 10 (Gingerbread).
+You can work around this with a custom decoder - see the section below.
-* `SubsamplingScaleImageView` cannot display a `Bitmap` object - the image file needs to be in assets, resources or external storage.
-* `SubsamplingScaleImageView` cannot display grayscale PNGs on Android Lollipop, due to bugs in the skia library and/or BitmapRegionDecoder.
+* With tiling enabled, the view cannot display grayscale PNGs on Android Lollipop, due to bugs in the skia library and/or BitmapRegionDecoder.
 Earlier versions of Android also have issues displaying some grayscale PNGs, but not all.
 I have reported these bugs to Google.
 For a workaround, see the section on custom bitmap decoders below.
-* These views do not extend ImageView so attributes including android:tint, android:scaleType and android:src are not supported.
+* The view does not extend ImageView so attributes including android:tint and android:src are not supported.
+Support for android:scaleType is limited and it must be set from code.
 * Images stored in resources and assets cannot be rotated based on EXIF, you'll need to do it manually.
 You probably know the orientation of your own files :-)

-## Which view is best?
+## When to use tiling

+Tiling is enabled by default.
+You may wish to disable it under some circumstances.

-Use `SubsamplingScaleImageView` if:
+Enable tiling if:

 * You want to zoom into very large images without losing detail.
 * You need to display images of unknown size e.g. from the camera or gallery.